KelvinoKing/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13-change_group script --> Changesthe group owner to school for file hello

 100-change_owner_and_group --> Changes the owner to vincent and the group to staff for all files and dir

+101-symbolic_link_permissions --> Changes the owner and the group of _hello to vincent and staff respectively, _hello is a symbolic link